Steely Dan: The Royal Scam and Aja (1976–1978)

 The Royal Scam was released in May 1976.
 Partly because of Carlton's prominent contributions, it is the band's most guitar-oriented album.
 It also features performances by session drummer Bernard Purdie.
 The album sold well in the United States, though without the strength of a hit single.
 In the UK, the single "Haitian Divorce" (Top 20) drove album sales, becoming Steely Dan's first major hit there.

 Steely Dan's sixth album, the more jazz-influenced Aja, was released in September 1977.
 Aja reached the Top 5 in the U.S. charts within three weeks and won the Grammy Award for "Engineer—Best Engineered Recording—Non-Classical" at the 1978 awards.
 It was also one of the first American LPs to receive a Platinum certification from the Recording Industry Association of America (RIAA) for sales of over 1 million.

 Roger [Nichols] made those records sound like they did.
 He was extraordinary in his willingness and desire to make records sound better.

 The records we did could not have been done without Roger.
 He was just maniacal about making the sound of the records be what we liked...
 He always thought there was a better way to do it, and he would find a way to do what we needed to in ways that other people hadn't done yet.

 — —Steely Dan producer Gary Katz regarding Roger Nichols' role in the band's recording legacy.

 Featuring Michael McDonald's backing vocals, "Peg" (No. 11) was the album's first single, followed by "Josie" (No. 26) and "Deacon Blues" (No. 19).
 Aja solidified Becker's and Fagen's reputations as songwriters and studio perfectionists.
-It features such jazz and fusion luminaries as guitarists Larry Carlton and Lee Ritenour; bassist Chuck Rainey; saxophonists Wayne Shorter, Pete Christlieb, and Tom Scott; drummers Steve Gadd, Rick Marotta and Bernard Purdie; keyboardist Joe Sample and ex-Miles Davis pianist/vibraphonist Victor Feldman and Grammy award-winning producer/arranger Michael Omartian (piano).
+It features such jazz and fusion luminaries as guitarists Larry Carlton and Lee Ritenour; bassist Chuck Rainey; saxophonists Wayne Shorter, Pete Christlieb, and Tom Scott; drummers Steve Gadd, Rick Marotta and Bernard Purdie; keyboardist Joe Sample, ex-Miles Davis pianist/vibraphonist Victor Feldman, and Grammy award-winning producer/arranger Michael Omartian (piano).

 Planning to tour in support of Aja, Steely Dan assembled a live band.
 Rehearsal ended and the tour was canceled when backing musicians began comparing pay.
 The album's history was documented in an episode of the TV and DVD series Classic Albums.

 After Aja's success, Becker and Fagen were asked to write the title track for the movie FM.
 The movie was a box-office disaster, but the song was a hit, earning Steely Dan another engineering Grammy award.
 It was a minor hit in the UK and barely missed the Top 20 in the US.